Psychological Injury Claims*

 Types of Psychological Injury Claims*

 There are many types of psychological injuries* and the severity of each will depend on each individual person.
-The most common psychological injury claim* pay-outs relate to post-traumatic stress disorder (PTSD) for situations like, car accident, accident at work or public liability (trip and fall claims), for example.
+The most common psychological injury claim* pay-outs relate to post-traumatic stress disorder (PTSD) for situations such as car accidents, accident at work or public liability (trip and fall claims), for example.

 As well as this, psychological injury* claims can also centre around: